Sleepyowl/jsprolog/README.md

 ### What is it?

-It's a simple Prolog interpreter written with javascript (ECMAScript5).
-I've adapted it from [Jan's javascript Prolog interpreter](http://ioctl.org/logic/prolog-latest).
+It's a simple Prolog interpreter written with ECMAScript 5.
+I've adapted it from [Jan's javascript Prolog interpreter](http://ioctl.org/logic/prolog-latest) because I needed a convenient automated theorem proving engine in JavaScript.

 ### What it can do
-It can solve simple stuff, but its functionality is severely limited: it has no support for operators and only 3 builtins: fail/0, call/1 and cut/0.
+It can solve simple stuff, for instance N-queen problem.
+It supports tail recursion.

+### Limitations
+- Parser doesn't support operators.
+Use function notation.
+- It has a **very** limited set of built-in predicates.
+- Current implementation is slow.
+Solving N-queen problem takes about 100 seconds on Intel i5-3570.

 ### How to use

-Please note that the project is far from stabilization and interface will surely change at some point in future.

 #### node.js:

 ```